-- Mix dry ingredients in bowl.
+- Mix dry ingredients in a bowl.
 Make a dent in the center.

 - Pour beaten egg gradually into dent while incorporating into the flour mix with a whisk.

-- Cover bowl with plastic wrap and refrigerate for at least an hour.
+- Cover the bowl with plastic wrap and refrigerate for at least an hour.

-- Pour a little oil/drippings into each cup of the tin and put tins into oven.
-Turn on exhaust fan in kitchen, crack open windows.
+- Pour a little oil/drippings into each cup of the tin and put tins into the oven.
+Turn on the exhaust fan in the kitchen, crack open windows.
 You make get some smoke.